 Outcomes

-The primary objective is to provide reliable estimates of the effect of study treatments on in-hospital death (with subsidiary analyses of cause of death).
+The primary objective is to provide reliable estimates of the effect of study treatments on in-hospital death (with subsidiary analyses of cause of death and death at various timepoints following discharge).

-The secondary objectives are to assess the effects of study treatments on duration of hospital stay and on the need for (and duration of) ventilation; and the need for renal replacement therapy.
+The secondary objectives are to assess the effects of study treatments on duration of hospital stay; the need for (and duration of) ventilation; and the need for renal replacement therapy.

 Data from routine healthcare records (including linkage to medical databases held by organisations such as NHS Digital) and from relevant research studies (such as UK Biobank and Genomics England) will allow subsidiary analyses of the effect of the study treatments on particular non-fatal events (e.g. ascertained through linkage to Hospital Episode Statistics), the influence of pre-existing major co-morbidity (e.g. diabetes, heart disease, lung disease, hepatic insufficiency, severe depression, severe kidney impairment, immunosuppression), and longer-term outcomes (e.g. 6 month survival) as well as in particular sub-categories of patient (e.g. by genotype).